fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 <table>
   <tr>
     <th>Description</th>
-    <td>An object defining properties to be added to the component object.
+    <td>A record defining properties to be added to the component object.
 These can be anything, including methods, strings, objects, etc. Definitions are evaluated as IoC expressions.</td>
   </tr>
   <tr>
     <th>Notes</th>
-    <td><code>members</code> differ from <code>invokers</code> in that the arguments of members are not resolved at invocation time.
+    <td>Defining a method as a Function in <code>members</code> will differ from <code>invokers</code> in that the arguments of members are not resolved at invocation time.
+The use of such function members is not recommended except where very high invocation performance is required.
         The right-hand-side may contain an <a href="ExpansionOfComponentOptions.md">expander</a> definition, which may perhaps itself resolve onto an <a href="Invokers.md">invoker</a>.</td>
   </tr>
   <tr>